youchan/RubyKaigi2017/data/RubyKaigi2017/slide.md

 ## Advantage of dRuby on Browser

 * dRuby provides transparent access to the server-side objects.
 * The server-side objects are possible to share between different browsers.
+(It can be applied to collaborative applications)
 * No needs to declare any interfaces.

 ---